vygr/ChrysaLisp/STATUS.md

 exercise the framework.
 The `make install` should now work and a session should run provided you specify the `-e` option. ie `./run_tui.sh -e` or `./run.sh -e`

+Riscv64 work is progressing, still a few issues but going well so far.

+Fix to parsing of 64 bit `0b` numbers.

 ------

 Enhancements to `(env-push [env])` and `(env-pop [env])` to take an optional